apache/sling-site/src/main/jbake/content/documentation/bundles/jcr-installer-provider.md

 The JCR installer provider does not check or scan the artifacts itself, the detection and installation is deferred to the OSGi installer.

-### Runmode Support
+## Run Mode Support

-The JCR installer supports run modes for installing artifacts.
+The JCR installer supports [run modes](sling-settings-org-apache-sling-settings.html) for installing artifacts.
 By default folders named `install` are checked for artifacts.
 If Apache Sling is started with one (or more run modes), all folders named `install.[RUNMODE]` are scanned as well.
 To be precise, the folder name can be followed by any number of run modes separated by dot (`.`).
 For example, if started with run modes `dev`, `a1`, and `public`, folders like `install.dev`, `install.a1`, `install.public` are searched as well as `install.dev.a1`, or `install.a1.dev`.

 Artifacts from folders with a run mode get a higher priority.
 For example by default, an `install` folder underneath `/libs` gets the priority `50`.
 For each run mode in the folder name, this priority is increased by `1`, so `install.dev` has `51` and `install.a1.dev` has `52`.

-### Start Level Support
+## Start Level Support

 If the parent folder of a bundle has a name which is a number, this is used as the start level (when installing the bundle for the first time, compare with [SLING-2011](https://issues.apache.org/jira/browse/SLING-2011)).
 So e.g. a bundle in the path `/libs/sling/install/15/somebundle.jar` is having the start level `15`.

-# Write Back Support
+## Write Back Support

 The JCR installer supports writing back of configurations which are changed by some other ways, e.g by using the Apache Felix web console.
 If this is a new configuration which was not originally stored in the repository, a new configuration is stored under `/apps/sling/install`.
 The highest search path is used together with a configurable folder (`sling/install` in this case).
 If a configuration is changed which already exists in the repository, then it depends where the original configuration is stored.
 If its under `/libs` a new configuration at the same path under `/apps` is created.
 Otherwise the configuration is directly modified.
 As JCR properties do not support all Java primitive types like Integer, the write back does not generate a node of type `sling:OsgiConfig` in the repository but a .config file as described in [Configuration Installer Factory](/documentation/bundles/configuration-installer-factory.html).

 Write back can be turned off by configuration.

+## Pausing the provider

+In version 3.1.8 ([SLING-3747](https://issues.apache.org/jira/browse/SLING-3747)) a mechanism has been added which pauses the scanning of artifacts.
+Whenever there is at least one child node below `/system/sling/installer/jcr/pauseInstallation` (path configurable), the provider will be paused i.e. not provide any artifacts to the OSGi installer.
+This is reasonable to do while executing operations which rely on certain services not being restarted.
+Every deployment of new bundles and configurations might potentially lead to restarts of existing services, e.g. due to new bundles being picked up by the [Dynamic Class Loader Provider](https://lists.apache.org/thread.html/57d56e31da3c1cb743cf524e0c85e46959f3af9ed946f2c4a41d33c0@%3Cdev.sling.apache.org%3E) or new OSGi configurations leading to restarts of (transitively) bound services).

 # Example
 Here's a quick walkthrough of the JCR installer functionality.